 The publications claimed that the training module would take from 8 to 36 hours and had allegedly received approval from the department.
 Moreover, it was reported that the project would soon be submitted to the State Duma for consideration.
 However, the Ministry of Education emphasizes that there are no such plans.

 Interest in esports in education has been raised before.
 In 2019, the Internet Development Institute proposed adding disciplines based on the games Dota 2, FIFA, and World of Tanks to the school curriculum, arguing that this would develop strategic thinking, teamwork skills, and reaction speed.
-The ministry then acknowledged that gamification elements could be useful in education, but warned that excessive enthusiasm for such subjects could lead to overwork for schoolchildren.
+The ministry then acknowledged that elements of gamification could be useful in training, but warned that excessive enthusiasm for such subjects could lead to overwork for schoolchildren.

 Read more materials on the topic: